sahlaouiahmed/Dictionary/readme.md

 3. The sound icon was taken from https://fontawesome.com/ .

+## Limitation and future recommendations

-I can develop this site in the future by adding all possible definitions , because in this project I just took the fisrt element of the data ( data [0] ) I got from the free Dictionary API.
+I can develop this site in the future by adding all possible definitions for more informations, because in this project I just took the fisrt element of the data ( data [0] ) that I got from the free Dictionary API.